mcharzat/ProjetMeteo/README.md

 ## Installation

 This project uses npm package.
-Therefore run `npm run serve` in station folder.
+Therefore run `npm install` in all folders.

 ## Deployment